arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
-I'm Arcadia Page, an intuitive artist and writer who explores personal growth, creative productivity, and storytelling.
-Currently my work is about the inner process of transformation, so my focus is on asking, "What's happening inside of me and what does it mean?"
+I'm Arcadia Page, an intuitive writer and artist who explores personal growth, creative productivity, and storytelling.
+My work is mainly focused on the inner process of transformation and asking, "What's happening inside of me, and what does it mean?"

 I started this blog as a burned out creative looking for identity and purpose.
-So as I result, I started experimenting with ways to stay connected to who I am when my sense of self is actively changing within.
-I  want to share what it’s like to experience inner transformation in real-time by sharing my dreams, fiction, intuitive insights, and daily creative life.
-I try witness and name what emerges in liminal states, especially during transition.
+So as I result, I began experimenting with ways to stay connected to who I am even when my sense of self was actively changing.

-So if you're into self-understanding, meaning-making, and identity shifts, you might like what I do.
+I often create from dreams, altered states of awareness, and the space between dreaming and awakening.
+My work encourages letting go of the pressure to find clarity immediately and leaving room for inner knowing to arise naturally instead, which leads to deeper self-perception.
+So if you're into self-understanding and identity shifts, you might like what I do.

 Like life, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So dear explorer, here's your map.